- Cheaper Rather than Better

-In the above video, Atlantic.Net CEO Marty Puranik notes that companies have been more focused on cheaper solutions in recent years, especially given the impact of the Great Recession; but excessive focus on price is a mistake.
+In the above video, Atlantic.Net CEO Marty Puranik notes that companies have been more focused on cheaper solutions in recent years, especially given the Great Recession’s impact.
+Still, excessive focus on price is a mistake.
 All of the great advancement that humanity has achieved arose from a focus on better rather than cheaper, he stresses.

 Having tunnel vision for anything but the price is just one of the mistakes made by organizations when they migrate to the cloud.
 Tech reporter Jeff Bertolucci talked about typical problems that arise in his InformationWeek article “10 Cloud Migration Mistakes to Avoid.”